kidscancode/godot_recipes/src/content/basics/node_communication.md

 get_tree().get_root().get_node("SomeNode/SomeOtherNode")
 ```

-If you do, you'll soon find that node references like this break easily.
+If you do this, you'll soon find that node references like this break easily.
 As soon as you change one thing about your scene tree, none of those references may be valid anymore.

 Communication between nodes and scenes doesn't have to be complicated.
 There is a better way.

 ## Solution

 As a general rule, nodes should manage their children, not the other way around.
+If you're using `get_parent()` or `get_node("..")`, then you're probably headed for trouble.
+Node paths like this are *brittle*, meaning they can break easily.
+The two main problems with this arrangement:

+1. You can't test a scene independently.
+If you run the scene by itself or in a test scene that doesn't have the *exact* same node setup, `get_node()` will cause a crash.
+2. You can't change things easily.
+If you decide to rearrange or redesign your tree, paths will no longer be valid.

-If you're using `get_parent()` or `get_node("..")`, then you're headed for trouble.
-A node or scene may be instanced anywhere in your game, and it should make no assumptions about what its parent is going to be.
+A node or scene should be able to be instanced anywhere in your game, and it should make no assumptions about what its parent is going to be.

 We'll go into detailed examples later in this tutorial, but for now, here's the "golden rule" of node communication: